Ranil Wickremesinghe: Second premiership (2001–2004)

-In the parliamentary general election 2001, Ranil Wickremesinghe led UNF to win 109 seats and PA was able to obtain only 77 seats.
-Consequently, he was able to form a new UNF government and sworn as the 17th Prime Minister of Sri Lanka on 9 December 2001.
-However, Chandrika Kumaratunga still remained the President of the country.
-This led to a confusing situation where the President and the Prime Minister were from two opposite parties.
-Although, according to the constitution, both head of state and head of government was the President, Prime Minister Ranil Wickremesinghe was able to appoint his own cabinet and he had the actual control over the government.
+In the 2001 parliamentary elections, Wickremesinghe led the newly formed United National Front (UNF) to victory, winning 109 seats compared to the PA's 77 seats.
+Consequently, Wickremesinghe was able to form a new UNF government and sworn as the 17th Prime Minister of Sri Lanka on 9 December 2001.
+Chandrika Kumaratunga still remained the president of the country.
+This led to a confusing situation where the president and the prime minister were from two opposing parties.
+Although, according to the constitution, the president was both head of state and head of government, Wickremesinghe was able to appoint his own cabinet and he had the actual control over the government.
 President Chandrika Kumaratunga also chaired cabinet meetings as de facto head, but her influence over decision making was strictly limited.

-During his second premiership, he proposed to initiate the "Western Region Megapolis" project.
+During his second premiership, Wickremesinghe proposed to initiate the "Western Region Megapolis" project.
 Planned with the assistance of architects and town planners of a Singaporean firm CESMA, it proposed to build a large new city in the western province that can rival major cities in the world.
-However, the project did not proceed after the fall of his government.
-He also requested international community to assist in development during the ceasefire – the Tokyo Donor Conference on Reconstruction and Development of Sri Lanka was held in June 2003, during which Sri Lanka received more than 4.5 billion dollars in reconstruction and development aid.
+However, the project did not proceed after the end of his government.
+He also requested the international community to assist in development during the ceasefire – the Tokyo Donor Conference on Reconstruction and Development of Sri Lanka was held in June 2003, during which Sri Lanka received more than 4.5 billion dollars in reconstruction and development aid.